-Self-insured retentions be declared to and approved by the Entity.
-At the option of the Entity, either: the Vendor shall obtain coverage to reduce or eliminate such self-insured retentions as respects the Entity, its officers, officials, employees, and volunteers; or the Vendor shall provide a financial guarantee satisfactory to the Entity guaranteeing payment of losses and related investigations, claim administration, and defense expenses.
+Self-insured retentions must be declared to and approved by the Entity.
+The Entity may require the Vendor to purchase coverage with a lower retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
 The policy language shall provide, or be endorsed to provide, that the self-insured retention may be satisfied by either the named insured or Entity.